Patriarchs and Bishops Against the Persecution of the Ukrainian Orthodox Church

 ~~~~~~

-“In our thoughts and prayers, we are inextricably linked with our brothers in Ukraine, where the canonical Ukrainian Orthodox Church, led by its primate, His Beatitude Metropolitan Onuphry, stands on the defensive of the Orthodox faith, enduring the most terrible persecutions — sufferings and persecutions that we thought couldn’t happen in the 21st century.
-We don’t forget their charity, the help and support that Metropolitan Onuphry gave us in our righteous struggle three years ago.
-At the end of the Liturgy, Metropolitan Joanikije prayed with the clergy for the salvation of the Orthodox people in Ukraine, for peace and brotherly love, and in particular they prayed that the Lord would save the Kiev Caves Lavra, which is currently under attack by godless and anti-Church authorities.”
+“In our thoughts and prayers, we are inextricably linked with our brothers in Ukraine, where the canonical Ukrainian Orthodox Church, led by its primate, His Beatitude Metropolitan Onuphrius, stands on the defensive of the Orthodox faith, enduring the most terrible persecutions — sufferings and persecutions that we thought couldn’t happen in the 21st century.
+We don’t forget their charity, the help and support that Metropolitan Onuphrius gave us in our righteous struggle three years ago.
+At the end of the Liturgy, Metropolitan Joannicius prayed with the clergy for the salvation of the Orthodox people in Ukraine, for peace and brotherly love, and in particular they prayed that the Lord would save the Kiev Caves Lavra, which is currently under attack by godless and anti-Church authorities.”

-Metropolitan Joanikije of Montenegro, 27 March 2023
+Metropolitan Joannicius of Montenegro, 27 March 2023

 ~~~~~~~~~~